Home

 Northern Idaho naturally boasts the most frequent and vibrant exposures of the polar lights.
 In the Panhandle National Forest, visit Schweitzer Mountain Resort, just 12 mi (20 km) northwest of Sandpoint.
 Schweitzer offers spectacular mountain peak views and ski lift rides to the top in summer.
 After an evening hiking the Selkirks and picking huckleberries, stay for nature’s light show.

 Also, you can head to Priest Lake in far-northern Idaho, which is considered to be the most reliable location for viewing the northern lights.
 Visit Hill's Resort for a great shot of aurora reflections.
-The resort offers clear views, sandy beaches, and fire pits that make waiting for the aurora almost as enjoyable as the show itself.
+The resort offers clear views, sandy beaches, and fire pits, which makes waiting for the aurora almost as enjoyable as the show itself.
 They are usually amenable to turning off the marina lights for night-sky enthusiasts.
 The nearby beach in front of the Priest Lake Museum is another excellent spot to see the northern lights of Idaho.

 Heyburn State Park